mmisajlovska/youtube_transcripter/README.md

-# YouTube Pipeline Orchestrator v20
+# NashZbor - YouTube Pipeline Orchestrator v20

 A self-hosted web application for collecting YouTube video metadata, fetching transcripts, and chunking them into time-stamped segments — with either local filesystem or MinIO object storage output.
 Built on Flask + PostgreSQL.